 Tuberculosis is a serious disease that can affect more than just the person who has the illness.
 All persons in close contact with an individual carrying TB is at risk of contracting the infection.
-If the information on this page does not provide you with the answers you need, contact us at 904-209-3250 and DOH - St. Johns will be happy to clarify.
+If the information on this page does not provide you with the answers you need, contact us and DOH - St. Johns will be happy to clarify.

 What is Tuberculosis?

 Tuberculosis (TB) is a disease that is spread from person to person through the air.
 TB usually affects the lungs.
 The germs are put into the air when a person with TB of the lung coughs, sneezes, laughs or sings.
 TB can also affect other parts of the body, such as the brain, the kidneys or the spine.